-- (i) Provided the aircraft or helicopter is taking off from the display-site. - (ii) Subject to FDD approval, aircraft unable to display because of low cloud base may fly; an instrument approach to land, touch-and-go or low approach, limited basic manoeuvres and circuits.
+- (i) Provided the aircraft or helicopter is taking off from the display site. - (ii) Subject to FDD approval, aircraft unable to display because of low cloud base may fly; an instrument approach to land, touch-and-go or low approach, limited basic manoeuvres and circuits.
 200 ft minimum vertical separation from the prevailing cloud base is to be maintained and the visibility is not to be less than 3.7 km. - (iii) Where weather conditions require participants to undertake a Rolling Display, manoeuvres with high vertical extent (e.g. stall turns) should be avoided in routines.

-50. Minima for Civilian Participants.
-The CAA DA specifies the minimum heights within which the holder may display, and FDDs should consider permitting pilots to operate to those minima with the approval of the HoE.
-FDDs should also consider permitting CAA DA holders flying civilian registered aircraft to display at lateral distances from the crowd line as specified in CAP 403.
-However, FDDs should exercise their discretion to impose more stringent vertical or lateral limits if considered necessary.
+54. Minima for Civilian Participants.
+The CAA DA specifies the minimum heights within which the holder may display, and FDDs should consider permitting pilots to operate to those minima with the approval of the HoE.►However, the lateral separation distances as specified at paragraph 49 should apply in all cases.◀ FDDs should exercise their discretion to impose more stringent vertical or lateral limits if considered necessary.

-51. Permitted Manoeuvres.
+55. Permitted Manoeuvres.
 Aircraft Commanders should ensure that aircraft are not flown outside the normal limitations of the Release to Service, the Military Flight Test Permit or the Certificate of Usage, or exceed other more stringent limits that may have been ordered.

-52. Performance Limitations.
+56. Performance Limitations.

 - a.
 Speed.
-An absolute true limit of Mach 0.90 or 600 kts, whichever is reached first should not be exceeded in flight. ►◀ - b.
+An absolute true limit of Mach 0.90 or 600 kts, whichever is reached first should not be exceeded in flight. - b.
 Multi-Engine Fixed-Wing Aircraft.
 Multi-engine fixed-wing aircraft should not fly below the speed at which it is still possible to climb away, without change of configuration, if any one engine fails.

-53. Other Flying Display and Special Event Restrictions:
+57. Other Flying Display and Special Event Restrictions:

 - a.
 Control of Engines.
 Engines should not be deliberately shut down or feathered in flight; symmetrical thrust should be maintained at all times.
-In the event of an engine failure or unintended shutdown, the display sequence should be terminated. - b.
+In the event of an engine failure or unintended shutdown, the display sequence should be terminated.

+20►For non-display Flypast weather minima see RA 2307 Rules of the Air - Table 1.◀ b.
 Armament.
-Live weapons should not be carried at Flying Displays or Special Events and all weapons circuit-breakers and switches should be in the 'safe' condition (except for flares and pyrotechnics when approved under the conditions at sub-para e). - c.
+Live weapons should not be carried at Flying Displays or Special Events and all weapons circuit-breakers and switches should be in the 'safe' condition (except for flares and pyrotechnics when approved under the conditions at sub-para e).

+c.
 Rotary-wing.
-Rotary-wing aircraft, especially those with suspended loads, should not be flown in such proximity to buildings or aircraft on the ground as to cause a possible hazard if the load were to become detached or the aircraft suffer control difficulties. - d.
+Rotary-wing aircraft, especially those with suspended loads, should not be flown in such proximity to buildings or aircraft on the ground as to cause a possible hazard if the load were to become detached or the aircraft suffer control difficulties.

+d.
 Parachute Demonstrations.
 During the whole period scheduled for parachuting, all flying activity within the descent airspace and drop zone, except that which is necessary for dispatching parachutists, should cease.
-All engines of fixed wing aircraft and helicopter rotors on the ground within an area defined by the FDD should be shut down until the last parachutist has landed. - e.
+All engines of fixed wing aircraft and helicopter rotors on the ground within an area defined by the FDD should be shut down until the last parachutist has landed.

+e.
 Use of Flares and Pyrotechnics.
 The use of flares and pyrotechnics from the air during a Flying Display should be subject to a specific risk assessment and final approval by the Aviation Duty Holder or AM(MF) and the FDD.
 Flares, signal cartridges and Verey pistol smoke cartridges, should only be fired from such a height and position that prevents any remnants of the device landing among spectators, near taxiing or static aircraft, supporting personnel or ground equipment.